ValeriyaKunichik/triage-pro/README.md

 The project includes:

-- calibrated risk probabilities
+- calibrated risk probabilities for more reliable interpretation of predicted risk
-- surrogate model for explaining ensemble behavior
+- a surrogate model to approximate and explain ensemble behavior in a transparent form

 ---

 ## 🔗 Demo

-Interactive prototype (offline):
+Interactive offline prototype:

-Open file: `demo/index.html`
+Open `demo/index.html`

-This demo contains no patient-level data and is fully privacy-preserving
+The demo contains no patient-level data and is fully privacy-preserving.

 ---

 ## Author

 **Valeria Kunichik**
-Machine Learning / Data Science / Clinical AI
+Machine Learning and Data Science focused on trustworthy decision support under uncertainty

 ---

 ## Future Work

 - External validation on other countries and datasets
-- Robustness to temporal distribution shift
+- Improved robustness under temporal distribution shift
 - Integration into clinical workflows
 - Extensions with explainable AI methods
+- Validation of decision utility in broader high-stakes settings